debghs/whiteboard/README.md

 - Draw on the canvas by clicking and dragging the mouse/touchpad.
 - Change pen color by clicking the "Change Color" button and selecting a color from the color picker.
 - Adjust line width using the slider.
-- Draw straight lines using the line button.
+- Draw straight lines using the "Line" button.
 - Draw Basic geometric shapes using the specific buttons.
-- Toggle dark mode for better visibility in different lighting conditions.
+- Toggle to "Dark mode" / "Light Mode" for better visibility in different lighting conditions.
-- Use the eraser to remove drawn lines.
+- Use the "Eraser" to remove drawn lines.
-- Adjust the eraser width using the same slider.
+- Adjust the eraser width using the slider.
 - Save and load drawings using the "Save" and "Load" buttons.
-- Draw a textbox, enter the text and then press ```esc``` button to save it inside the canvas.
+- Use "Text" button to draw a textbox, enter the text in the pop-up and then press ```esc``` button to save it inside the canvas.
+- The text would have the color the ink had previously.
+- To choose the font size of the text input, adjust the "Font Size:" before inserting the text.
 - Take notes alongside drawings by clicking the "Notes" button.

 ## Note